 Gardens Neurology is dedicated to providing the highest level of care to patients, their families, and the community.
 We offer compassionate and personalized attention with an emphasis on out-patient and transitional care.
 The staff remains committed to its model of teamwork with shared decision-making, communication, and coordinating care with other providers.Contact Us

-Nurse practitioner specializing in cognitive assessment and testing
+Nurse practitioner specializing in cognitive

-In-house psychologist offering therapy and counseling
+In-house neuro-psychologist offering therapy and counseling

 Electromyography (EMG) and nerve conduction studies

-Specializing in general neurology (Harvard) and neuromuscular medicine (Brown).
+Specializing in general neurology (Harvard) and neuromuscular

 Over twenty years experience treating a wide variety of neurological disorders.